Danivsh/study/README.md

-# repository of my studies
+# Repository of my studies